UD-CIS-Teaching/more-canvas-tools/README.md

 * 0.1.3: Fixed bug with grades not being copied correctly with Spread Grade feature
 * 0.2.0: Spread Grade now copies the grade AND rubric, and also has an interface for copying comments.
+* 0.2.1: Fix spread grade to allow spreading grades different than the rubric